opendocsg/slw-judgments-backfill/2013_SGCA_15/report.md

  [emphasis added]

 26     These passages leave no room for doubt that Lord Hoffmann viewed the proper approach to the question of remoteness of damage as a question of interpreting the contract.
-This Court had the opportunity to consider the House of Lords’ decision in _The Achilleas (HL)_ in its subsequent decision in _MFM Restaurants Pte Ltd and another v Fish & Co Restaurants Pte Ltd and another appeal_ [2011] 1 SLR 150 (“ _MFM Restaurants_ ”).
+This Court had the opportunity to consider the House of Lords’ decision in _The Achilleas (HL)_ in its subsequent decision in _MFM Restaurants Pte Ltd and another v Fish & Co Restaurants Pte Ltd and another appeal_ <span class="citation">[2011] 1 SLR 150</span> (“ _MFM Restaurants_ ”).
 After once again undertaking an extensive review of existing case law and academic commentaries, we rejected Lord Hoffmann’s new approach towards remoteness of damage in contract, at least to the extent it deviated from the rule in _Hadley v Baxendale_ , concluding

 as follows at [140]: